TizzyT566/BijouDB/README.md

 > PRIMARY KEY and FOREIGN KEY is replicated loosely with `Reference`

-> Cache 'Caches a record's property for quicker retrieval'
+> Cache `Caches a record's property for quicker retrieval`

 ## Custom DataTypes
 You can create your own data types by implementing the interface `BijouDB.IDataType`